hapijs/hapi/Readme.md

 ### Router

 The `router` option controls how incoming request URIs are matched against the routing table.
+The router only uses the first match found.
 Router options:
 - `isTrailingSlashSensitive` - determines whether the paths '/example' and '/example/' are considered different resources.
 Defaults to _false_.
 - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to _true_.